Role of Shocks and Struts

 - Help reduce the potential of premature wear on tires and other suspension parts

 Many times, you’ll hear people refer to shocks and struts interchangeably.
 However, shocks and struts are two distinct parts with different functions.
 While both can help with your vehicle’s ride and handling, these parts work in different ways.
 Shocks are individual components of the suspension system while struts are a major structural component of the chassis and suspension system.

 Despite what many people think, conventional shock absorbers do not support vehicle weight.
 Instead, the primary purpose of the shock absorber is to control spring and suspension movement.
 This is accomplished by turning the kinetic energy of suspension movement into thermal energy, or heat energy, to be dissipated through the hydraulic fluid.

-The amount of resistance a shock absorber develops depends on the speed of the suspension and the number and size of the orifices in the piston.
-All modern shock absorbers are velocity sensitive hydraulic damping devices - meaning the faster the suspension moves, the more resistance the shock absorber provides.
-Because of this feature, shock absorbers adjust to road conditions.
-As a result, shock absorbers reduce the rate of:
+The amount of resistance a shock absorber develops depends on the speed of the suspension and the number and size of the tiny holes or orifices in the piston.
+All modern shock absorbers are velocity-sensitive hydraulic damping devices - meaning the faster the suspension moves, the more resistance the shock absorber provides.
+Because of this feature, shock absorbers adjust to varying road conditions and reduce the rate of: